MLab1212/odin-recipes/README.md

-Using HTML to create a containing recipes.
+Using HTML to create an HTML site containing recipes.